Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

-I will never create Lightroom Collections again, and I don't think you should, either.
-For years, we've been mislead into thinking that collections were the best way to organize our photos.
+I will never create Lightroom CC Collections again, and I don’t think you should, either.
+For years, we’ve been misled into thinking that collections were the best way to organize our photos.
 You ought to know that advice is completely wrong.
 I can show you a better way.

 Why Do We Need Lightroom CC Collections?

 Adobe’s penchant for changing the names of its Lightroom products causes some confusion.
 This article refers to what is now Lightroom Classic CC.